U.S. House Republicans pass bill to stop census from counting noncitizens

 Democrats argued that the bill would not only violate the Constitution but also harm immigrant communities by undercounting, and could threaten the accuracy of the census.

-“The census is essential to democracy,” Maryland Democratic Rep. Jamie Raskin said.
+“The census is essential to democracy,” Rep. Jamie Raskin (D-8th) said.
 “This bill would destroy the accuracy of the census, which may have something to do with its actual motivations.”

 Raskin added that the bill would not only carve out all noncitizens, including permanent residents with green cards “who are on the pathway to citizenship.”